nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `unalias ALIAS`

 Examples:
 * `unalias f`
   Removes the alias for `f`.

 #### Undo tasks : `undo`

-Undo commands in GetShitDone.
+Undo commands in the application.

 Format: `undo [COUNT]`

 > Performs undo repeatedly based on the specified `COUNT`.
-If COUNT is not specified, it defaults to 1.
+If `COUNT` is not specified, it defaults to 1.

 Examples: